China–Myanmar border: History

-1960 border settlement
+1960 border treaty

-Discussions between Burma and China (now under Communist rule) over the border began in 1954, with China keen to control the area more effectively as it was being used as a base by Kuomintang troops.
-On 28 January 1960 a treaty was signed which delimited most of the border, which was later completed with a full delimitation treaty signed on 1 October 1960, with both sides ceding small areas along the border.
+Discussions between Burma and China over the border began in 1954, with China keen to control the area more effectively as it was being used as a base by Kuomintang troops.
+On 28 January 1960, a treaty was signed which delimited most of the border, which was later completed with a full delimitation treaty signed on 1 October 1960, with both sides ceding small areas along the border, such as areas around Kachin Hills/Jiangxinpo and Wa States, which China recognized most of the disputed territory belonging to Burma, while Burma relinquishing small amount of that disputed territory, namely Hpimaw (Pianma) (片馬 (片马, Piànmǎ)) and adjacent Gawlam (Gulang) (古浪 (Gǔlàng)) and Kangfang (崗房 (岗房, Gǎngfáng)) to PRC.
+They also agreed that Namwan area (which was in "perpetual lease" from China to Burma) would become part of Burma legally, in exchange for Burma ceding Panghung/Banhong and Panglao/Banlao to China.
 The two sides then demarcated the border on the ground in the following year.
+The border ran through the Wa region, although it had little practical effect on the Wa people.

+Later developments

-Since then relations between the two states have remained largely cordial, though the border region has at times been volatile owing to the ongoing insurgencies in Myanmar's Kachin and Shan states.
+Since finalizing the border, relations between the two states have remained largely cordial, though the border region has at times been volatile owing to the ongoing insurgencies in Myanmar's Kachin and Shan states.
 In recent years several towns along the border, such as Mong La, Ruili and Muse, have become centres of gambling, prostitution and drug smuggling.

 The border is porous as a militarized strict border control was controversial prior to 2020.
 Burmese migrant workers are included within the economy of Chinese border cities in Yunnan Province through a "compromise-oriented border control."
-China implemented flexible migration for Burmese workers while implementation surveillance, policing and other enforcement tactics in border cities instead of only at the border.
+China implemented flexible migration for Burmese workers while implementing surveillance, policing and other enforcement tactics in border cities instead of only at the border.
 Burmese migrants in Chinese border cities live and work within China but endure economic exploitation, spatial confinement and social discrimination.
+Additionally, there is a huge illegal immigrant problem due to the Myanmar civil war.

+China constructed barriers along its 2129-km border with Myanmar, including a 12-foot-high fence designed to restrict cross-border movement.